lsrur/inspector/README.md

-## Example
+## Sample Screenshot

 ![MacDown Screenshot](https://s31.postimg.org/vlfgyr21n/002.png)

 ## Usage
-Laravel inspector will be active only if enviroment variable APP_DEBUG is true
+Laravel inspector will be activated if enviroment variable APP_DEBUG is true.
+You can turn it off temporarily (for the current request) with the following command:

+	Inspector::turnOff();

 ### Inspecting Objects and Variables